Kentucky’s $30 Million Castle

 Meanwhile, Martin Castle (sometimes called Castle Farm) became a landmark in Kentucky.
 People driving along Versailles Road (or Lexington Road, depending on which direction you went) were surprised by the sight of a stone castle with extensive walls and turrets along the side of the highway.
 But no one knew much about it.
 No one lived there, and no one answered the phone if you called the number on the sign.
 Martin Castle sat empty for more than 30 years.

 Martin Castle before the 2004 fire.

 Castle Post was listed for sale in 2010 for $30 million, but there were no buyers.
-The the castle was put up for sale again in May of 2014.
-The listing was removed in September of last year.
+The castle was put up for sale again in May 2014 but was removed in September of that year.
 However, enough publicity was generated so that anyone with $30 million who wants a castle in Kentucky will be steered in the right direction.